philzook58/philzook58.github.io/_posts/2020-03-23-computing-syzygy-modules-in-sympy.markdown

-We want to track a matrix A that writes the Groebner basis vector G to the original vector of polynomials F. $latex G = AF$.
+We want to track a matrix A that writes the Groebner basis vector G to the original vector of polynomials F. $ G = AF$.
 We do it by attaching the each generator f of F a fresh marker variable f + m.
 Then the coefficients on m in the extended Groebner basis correspond to the matrix A. Think about it.